 The negative changes in beliefs and feelings can cause:

-- The notion that the world or a certain group of people are completely dangerous
+- The notion that the world or a particular group of people is completely dangerous

 - Memory loss and forgetfulness about the event

 - Anger or mistrust in people who they previously loved

 Lastly, a person feeling on edge from the trauma could: